 Prior to partnering with John to form Stembridge Taylor in 2021, Lisa operated her own law firm for nearly six years, providing many of the same services that she now brings to her partnership.
 She began her career as an associate in the labor and employment group at AmLaw100 firm Alston & Bird LLP, where she represented Fortune 500 companies in a wide variety of employment and labor law matters.
 Although her future at the firm was bright, Lisa heeded the call to teach when the opportunity arose and spent twelve years teaching Employment Law and Federal Civil Procedure at an ABA-accredited law school, where she earned tenure and fostered her love of research and writing by conceiving and publishing five major law review articles addressing novel legal issues that lie at the intersection of procedure and employment law.

 Lisa and her husband Brent live in Oconee County, Georgia (just outside Athens) and have four children – one navigating life as an adult and three in middle and high school.
 She and Brent share a love of fitness and athletic competition, which they currently fulfill through a CrossFit-style gym program along with regular running and biking.
 They have competed together in a number of regional and national running and triathlon races, including the esteemed and historic Boston Marathon.
-They currently fit in what training they can in between shuttling their kids to various activities and sports practices, and cheering them on in football, basketball, baseball, golf, and soccer games/matches, among other things.
+They currently fit in what training they can in between shuttling their kids to various activities and sports practices, and cheering them on in football, basketball, baseball, mountain biking, golf, and soccer games/matches/races, among other things.
 They are fans of the Georgia Bulldogs, the Atlanta Falcons, and whatever team their kids are playing/competing on each day.
 Brent is an avid entrepreneur, running three businesses.
 In their “spare” time they enjoy travel, skiing (on water or snow), walking their two COVID-shutdown dogs (a rescue mix and a Goldendoodle), fine (or reasonably priced) wines, and spending time with friends and family.

 Community and Volunteer Activities